Professor in the Engineering Technology department at Butler County Community College.

 A seasoned professional with over 25 years of teaching experience, Mike is passionate about ensuring relevancy of education for today’s students.
 His educational philosophy and mantra is “Connect with the culture”.
 This innovative teaching program has garnered remarkable media attention, igniting a renewed enthusiasm for STEM studies.
 Through grant presentations across the country, Mike and the team have found that math and music are truly universal languages that span gender, age, socio-economics and race.

-Steve is a professor of Applied Technology at College of the Redwoods in Northern California (www.redwoods.edu).
+Steve is Professor Emeritus of Applied Technology at College of the Redwoods in Northern California.

-He has been teaching engineering design at the community college level for 29 years (24 of those at College of the Redwoods).
+He has taught engineering design and related subjects at the community college and university level level for 33 years.
 Steve enjoys making learning relevant, challenging, and exciting for students – all defining traits of The STEM Guitar Project.
 He has found the guitar to be a great interdisciplinary teaching tool that inspires students and teachers to ‘Take it up to eleven”.

-I participated in the guitar building workshop and built my own guitar to have a better context of teachers going through this professional development.
+Dr. Imelda Castañeda-Emenaker is currently the Chief Operating Officer (CEO) of REaCHaLL, LLC.
+She has over 20 years of experience conducting and leading evaluations for local, state, federal-funded, and privately-funded projects that include STEM-related projects promulgating STEM concepts in workforce development and the inclusion of underrepresented populations.
+Among these projects were Mechatronics Project of Gateway Community Technical College and the Greater Cincinnati STEM Collaborative.
+She has served as the lead external evaluator for the NSF/ATE LEAD with GUITARS/STEM Guitar Project since 2010.
+She participated in the guitar building workshop and built her own guitar to have a better context of teachers going through this professional development.
 Guitar building has truly helped a lot of teachers in improving their students’ interest in their classes, thereby improving their classroom performance.

 Nancy Wilson Chang